gofynd/fdk-client-swift/documentation/application/POSCART.md

-Retrieve all saved addresses for the user.
+Use this API to get all the addresses associated with an account.
+If successful, returns a Address resource in the response body specified in GetAddressesResponse.attibutes listed below are optional

 *Returned Response:*